Bernard Pitt

-Second Lieutenant Bernard Pitt (19 June 1882 – 30 April 1916) was a British teacher, army officer and poet.
+Second Lieutenant Bernard Pitt (19 June 1881 – 30 April 1916) was a British teacher, army officer and poet.
 He attended Borough Road College from 1901 to 1903 to train as a teacher and remained at the institution to study for degrees in languages and literature.
 Pitt taught at the King's School in Kew, Sir Joseph Williamson's Mathematical School in Rochester, Kent, and Coopers' Company School in Bow, London.
 From 1912 he taught a degree-level course in English literature at the Working Men's College in St Pancras.
 Pitt began a study of Anglo-Saxon literature in 1914 but left this to join the British Army and fight in the First World War.

 Pitt served briefly with the Volunteer Training Corps before being commissioned into the Border Regiment.
 He served with them in France before being detached to the 47th Trench Mortar Battery.
 He was killed in action while directing the fire of his battery near Arras.
 After his death, a collection of his letters and poetry written on the Western Front was published and a colleague completed and published the work on Anglo-Saxon literature.

 Early life and career

-Pitt was born on 19 June 1882 to Abraham Robert Pitt and his wife, Annie.
-He studied at Borough Road College, a teaching college on Borough Road, Southwark, between 1901 and 1903.
+Pitt was born on 19 June 1881 to Abraham Robert Pitt and his wife, Annie, in Chiswick; in 1901 the family were living at 91 Murray Road, Brentford.
+He went to the Isleworth Blue School.
+He studied at Borough Road College, a teaching college in Isleworth, between 1901 and 1903.
 The college's records state that Pitt's attitude to study was "not very satisfactory", though he graduated with a class 1 teachers certificate and excelled in chemistry, physiology and agriculture.
 Pitt afterwards remained at the college and received a Bachelor of Arts degree in languages and, in 1911, a Master of Arts degree in literature, both accredited by the University of London.
-Pitt married Florence Mary and had four children.
+Pitt married Florence Mary Miller (b 1878, Islington) at St John's Church, Waterloo, on 17 April 1906; they were both living at 94 Cornwall Road.
+They went on to have four children.
+In 1911 they were living in Strood, Kent.

 Pitt became a master (teacher) at the King's School in Kew, Sir Joseph Williamson's Mathematical School in Rochester, Kent and Coopers' Company School in Bow, London.
 From 1912 he additionally taught English literature at the Working Men's College in St Pancras, London.
 His classes at the college were honours degree-level courses of three years' duration.
 Pitt's students' essays were compared favourably by Arthur Smith of Balliol College to the work done at the University of Oxford.

 In the winter of 1914/15, Pitt worked with Alfred J. Wyatt on a review of Anglo-Saxon literature.
 Before the conclusion of the work, Pitt decided to join the British Army, noting at the time that "all is naught compared with the war".
 The Anglo-Saxon study was completed by Wyatt and published as An Anglo-Saxon Reader in 1919.